rofiqul-islam-reephat/Onukabbo/README.md

 ### Things I Learned

 I studied vanila javascript for the project.
-Learned about good practices about web development like **securely** storing password to database using
+Learned about good practices about web development like **+securely** storing password to database using
 **hashing with Salt** ,  **responsive UI design** , **web accssbility**.